Git Local Repositories for the Impatient

 Each time you commit your changes, you gain the ability to reverse back to exactly this state.
 Each time you made a modification and tested it, commit it.
 The cost of a commit is marginal.
 When working with Git, TDD, and ATDD, it is normal to commit every few minutes.
 By a few minutes, we mean 5 or 10 minutes.

 Observe yourself.
 If you commit at the end of the day, you are using your DVCS as a backup medium.
 It is time to change your habits.
-Use Git as a history of all successful changes you implement, and simply roll back all unsuccessful ones, simply discarding them.
+Use Git as a history of all successful changes you implement and roll back all unsuccessful ones, simply discarding them.

 If you forget some files when performing the last commit, you can correct it: